-While this can sometimes be a fun way to hit some more mileage, your shoes are likely to get wet.
+While the puddles and streams can create a fun obstacle course, your shoes are likely to get wet.

 Using a Fan to Dry Your Running Shoes

-One of the top recommended methods for getting your running shoes dry and ready for the trail is to use a fan.
+The best method for drying your running shoes is to use a fan.

-The first step is to remove the soles and untie the laces, if any.
-Then stretch out the shoes’ tongues so they can stick out and make the inner areas more accessible to the fan.
+In addition to removing the insoles and untying the laces, stretch out the shoes’ tongues so they can stick out and make the inside of the shoe more accessible to the fan.

-Then place the wet shoes as well as insoles and wet laces in front of your fan which is set to maximum speed.
+Then place the wet shoes as well as insoles and wet laces in front of your fan which is best set to max speed.

-If your home has only a ceiling fan, get a dinning chair or anything that is elevated highly from the ground and place it directly under the ceiling fan.
-Then, put your wet shoes and accessories on the chair and switch the fan to maximum speed.
+If your home has only a ceiling fan, get a dining chair or anything that is elevated higher from the ground and place your wet shoes on the elevated platform directly under the ceiling fan, with the fan on max speed.

-If you live in the country with trees in your backyard, you can simply leave the shoes under the tree.
-It helps protect them from the sun’s rays while taking advantage of the atmospheric conditions to dry as quickly as possible.
+Placing the shoes in shade helps protect them from the sun’s UV rays while taking advantage of the outside conditions to dry as quickly as possible.

 Drying Directly Under the Sun

-Apart from that, many hours under the sun can lead to your shoe’s colors and designs fading out quickly.
+Further, many hours under the sun can lead to your shoe’s colors and designs fading.

-Drying out your shoe in the direct sun once or twice in its lifetime won’t be the end of the world but you have to refrain from making this your go-to method every time they are wet.
+Drying out your shoe in the direct sun once or twice in its lifetime won’t be the end of the world but if you're a cyclist or runner, you should refrain from making this your go-to method every time they are wet.